MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v1.md

 **`csmFile`** - **Template**<br>
 `string`.
 Required when `action = Create Or Update Resource Group`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the path to the Azure Resource Manager template.
-For more information about the templates see https://aka.ms/azuretemplates.
-To get started immediately use template https://aka.ms/sampletemplate.
+Specifies the path or a pattern pointing to the Azure Resource Manager template.
+Learn more about [Azure Resource Manager templates](https://github.com/Azure/azure-quickstart-templates).
+To get started immediately, use [this sample template](https://github.com/Azure/azure-quickstart-templates/tree/master/demos/vm-winrm-windows).
 <!-- :::editable-content-end::: -->
 <br>